 We are completely transparent with our pricing.
 If something is not listed, like additional costs for installation or the price of additional fittings or weights for a machine, we will endeavour to quote over the phone or email as soon as possible, so nothing is a surprise.

-In store, in any given day we’ll have a mix of customers, from people wanting to bulk up, those wanting assistance with rehab equipment, someone looking to train for a half marathon from home, and someone after a few free weights.
+In store, on any given day we’ll have a mix of customers, from people wanting to bulk up, those wanting assistance with rehab equipment, someone looking to train for a half marathon from home, and someone after a few free weights.
 Everyone is different, and so is the equipment they’ll require.

 So what you will need to define before you search our website (or this post) for equipment, is your goals.

 Essentially this article starts with the basic gym equipment we believe you should consider when setting up a standard strength training area – ideal for setting up a home gym on a budget.
 You can pick and choose between the equipment options depending on your exercise goals to help you find the best home gym equipment for the space and budget available to you.

 There are of course more serious home gym machines which we will touch on too.
 And the helpful, nifty accessories you might like to consider.

 Any questions give us a shout by emailing us, calling us, or best, popping in for a chat and to actually trial some machines.